Furikuda/bork/docs/internals/data-structures.rst

 thus does not free disk space any log-based data store will need a compaction strategy (somewhat analogous to a garbage collector).

-Borg uses a simple forward compacting algorithm, which avoids modifying existing segments.
+Bork uses a simple forward compacting algorithm, which avoids modifying existing segments.
-Compaction runs when a commit is issued with ``compact=True`` parameter, e.g. by the ``borg compact`` command (unless the :ref:`append_only_mode` is active).
+Compaction runs when a commit is issued with ``compact=True`` parameter, e.g. by the ``bork compact`` command (unless the :ref:`append_only_mode` is active).

 The compaction algorithm requires two inputs in addition to the segments themselves:

 (i) Which segments are sparse, to avoid scanning all segments (impractical).
-    Further, Borg uses a conditional compaction strategy: Only those segments that exceed a threshold sparsity are compacted.
+    Further, Bork uses a conditional compaction strategy: Only those segments that exceed a threshold sparsity are compacted.

     To implement the threshold condition efficiently, the sparsity has to be stored as well.
-Therefore, Borg stores a mapping ``(segment id,) -> (number of sparse bytes,)``.
+Therefore, Bork stores a mapping ``(segment id,) -> (number of sparse bytes,)``.

 (ii) Each segment's reference count, which indicates how many live objects are in a segment.